eriknahmad/Asset-Watcher/README.md

 # How to use?
 Use a notepad or IDE to:
-- Adjust coin and threshold parameters in the first two lists.
+- Adjust coin and threshold parameters at the beginning of the script.
 - Run the script.